Looking to pick up some Chick-fil-A stock? Read on to find out what you need to know about investing in this company!

 Almost everyone in the world has heard of McDonald’s, and probably no other fast-food chain has as much name brand recognition as this burger behemoth.

-McDonald’s stock has been trending recently because the company will soon unveil its online MyMcDonald’s loyalty program in late 2021.
+McDonald’s stock has been trending recently because the company recently unveiled its online MyMcDonald’s loyalty program in late 2021.

-However, like all restaurants, McDonald’s stock took a hit the past year due to COVID, but the company managed to recover thanks to its online and delivery sales.
+However, like all restaurants, McDonald’s stock took a hit due to COVID-19, but the company managed to recover thanks to its online and delivery sales.

-Yum! has seen revenue losses the past 2 years due to re-franchising efforts, but the company’s P/E multiple has been steadily rising in tandem.
+Yum! has seen revenue losses the past two years due to re-franchising efforts, but the company’s P/E multiple has been steadily rising in tandem.